Quansight-Labs/quansight-labs-site/posts/2020/12/jupyterlab-winter-theme.md

 # installing jupyter lab

-To get started you do [NOT?] need a developement version of JupyterLab this can be achieved with:
+To get started you do [NOT?] need a development version of JupyterLab this can be achieved with:

+$ conda install jupyterlab

+While we are at it we eill need to install nodejs, as nodejs is _not_ a python package you will need to use conda or another package manager.

+$ conda install nodejs

 # creating a theme extensions